wp-plugins/ai-responsive-gallery-album/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-It allows you to implement a responsive gallery page into your website.This Plugin associates linked image galleries with the jQuery Fancybox.
+It allows you to implement a responsive gallery page into your website.
+This Plugin associates linked image galleries with the jQuery Fancybox.

 == Description ==